benwhalley/mindframe/docs/papers/introducing-mindframe-paper.md

 **Designing Reward Signals:**
 1. **Adherence to Therapeutic Frameworks** – The model is rewarded for responses that follow structured psychological principles, such as the appropriate use of open-ended questions, affirmations, and reflections.
-2. **Empathy and Emotional Appropriateness** – A secondary NLP classifier scores responses for warmth, compassion, and sensitivity.
+2. **Empathy and Emotional Appropriateness** – A secondary classifier scores responses for warmth, compassion, and sensitivity.
 3. **Logical Coherence in Chain of Thought Reasoning** – The model’s internal reasoning is evaluated for consistency and structured problem-solving.
 4. **User Engagement and Outcome Metrics** – Where possible, longitudinal data is used to assess whether the AI-driven responses correlate with positive behavioral changes or continued user engagement.
 5. **Human Preference Rankings** – Therapist evaluators rank multiple AI-generated responses, creating a dataset to train a reward model that optimizes for human-like therapeutic quality.

-The optimization process employs **Group Relative Policy Optimization (GRPO)**, a reinforcement learning algorithm that improves model outputs by selecting responses that maximize alignment with predefined reward functions.
-Instead of direct reinforcement learning from human feedback (RLHF), GRPO enables the model to learn through a structured reward comparison process, iteratively refining its policy based on therapist-preferred responses.